-Kitchen islands - Top ideas
+Kitchen island ideas

-With the move towards larger, open-plan kitchens, the island has become an essential feature.
+With the move towards larger, open-plan kitchen extensions, the kitchen island has become an essential feature.
 It might be long and slim, running parallel to the work area; neat and round in a compact room; or big and broad, housing a sink and appliances.

-'There's a trend towards more textured materials — think raw or rough-sawn wood, honed or flamed stone tops — as well as a contrast of colour or finish between the island and the rest of the kitchen,' reveals Laurence.
+'There's a trend towards more textured materials, think raw or rough-sawn wood, honed or flamed stone tops, as well as a contrast of colour or finish between the island and the rest of the kitchen,' reveals Laurence.

 This kitchen island makes a statement with its angular, black gloss breakfast bar and a trio of large pendant lights.
 The addition of showstopping kitchen lighting really makes an island unit stand out.